Need Help? Give us a call.

-Even if you have full confidence in your small business’s prospects for success, signing a collateral or personal guarantee agreement has serious implications on your financial future.
-Make sure you understand exactly what you’re signing and that you’re comfortable with the terms.
+Even if you have full confidence in your small business’s prospects for success, signing a collateral or personal guarantee agreement has serious implications for your financial future.
+In this case, then, you’ll want to make sure you understand exactly what you’re signing and also be sure that you’re comfortable with the terms.

 Small business loans aren’t the only way to finance your small business.
 Here are just a few of the alternatives you might consider to cover the initial costs of your latest business venture—and which you’ll likely have an easier time being approved for when you’re starting up: